-In the Group Risk Map the following risks were identified, among others, which are classified according its category as stated at the Risks Management Policy of Logista Group:
+In the Group Risk Map, the following risks were identified, among others, which are classified according its category as stated at the Risks Management Policy of Logista Group:

-Environment Risks
+Environment Risks:

-- Group's business could be adversely affected by the deterioration of the economic conditions in the markets in which it operates (mainly Spain, Portugal, France and Italy). - Tobacco illicit trade and contraband impacting in distributed tobacco volumes.
+- Group's business could be adversely affected by the deterioration of the economic conditions, habits and consumption behaviour in the markets in which it operates (mainly Spain, Portugal, France and Italy). - Tobacco illicit trade and contraband impacting in distributed tobacco volumes. - Any future significant tax increase (eg: VAT and excise duties) or Tobacco price increase could have a negative effect on the business, as it would generate a drop of consumption and increase of illicit trade, and worsen the prospects or the financial situation and the operating result.

-Business Risks
+Business Risks:

-• Liberalization in the main markets where the Group operates as tobacco products authorized distributor where currently exists a State monopoly for retail sale of these products could affect results, if the measures already planned by the Group were not implemented.
+- Liberalization in the main markets where the Group operates as tobacco products authorized distributor where currently exists a State monopoly for retail sale of these products could affect results, if the measures already planned by the Group were not implemented. - The growth strategy of the Group relies, among others, on other business activities different from tobacco.
+As long as the Group won't be able to achieve a sustainable increase of that business, the Group results would be affected.

-Operational risks
+Operational risks: